WWE Raw live results: Gunther speaks ahead of John Cena’s final match

 Sane tried a back drop on the apron, but Sky landed on her feet.
 Sane didn’t notice, so Sky gave her a German suplex on the apron.
 Sky followed with an Asai moonsault.

-Sky set up for the moonsault in the ring again, but yet another Sane distraction allowed Asuka to interfere again, this time by knocking Sky off the top rope.
+Sky set up for her moonsault in the ring again, but yet another Sane distraction allowed Asuka to interfere again, this time by knocking Sky off the top rope.
 Ripley had enough and dumped Asuka into the timekeeper’s area.

 Sane failed to take advantage of the distraction, and Sky hit a moonsault for the pinfall win.
 Sane leaped into Ripley’s arms to celebrate.